unreno/viral-identification/README.md

 Login, tag the image and push it to the repository.
 Be sure to use the added --no-include-email option as without it the output will include deprecated "-e none"

+For privacy, I used a command to set my Account ID / ECR repository.

 ```BASH